 In response to previous government-imposed stay-at-home orders and quarantines, we implemented work-from-home policies for employees and adjusted our operations to maximize employee safety and to comply with directives from health authorities.
-The effects of quarantines, stay-at-home, executive and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, in the United States and other countries, could negatively impact our operations and the operations of third parties we rely on, such as our contract manufacturing sites in Colorado, Ohio, and Ontario, and disrupt or delay the enrollment of patients at our clinical sites.
+The effects of quarantines, stay-at-home, executive and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, in the United States and other countries, have negatively impacted and could continue to negatively impact our operations and the operations of third parties we rely on, such as our contract manufacturing sites in Colorado, Ohio, and Ontario, and have disrupted and could continue to disrupt or delay the enrollment of patients at our clinical sites.
 For example, at some of our contract manufacturing sites, COVID-19-related restrictions, including temporary shutdowns, and instances of COVID-19 cases impacting personnel have resulted in some delays.
-Some of our CROs have also experienced employee turnover/attrition, delays, or disruptions during the pandemic.
+Some of our contract research organizations ("CROs") have also experienced employee turnover/attrition, delays, or disruptions during the pandemic.
+Some of our clinical trial sites have had to temporarily restrict enrollment into clinical protocols in order to prioritize hospital beds for COVID-19 patients, or because of loss of trial personnel to support research activities (mitigated by having the trial opened in multiple clinical sites simultaneously).
 In addition, we experienced some delays in construction of our cGMP manufacturing facility and in our internal research efforts.
-COVID-19 has also caused global supply shortages of certain materials, such as certain raw materials, cell culture media, and disposable plastics, that we and our CDMOs use for research and GMP manufacturing.
+COVID-19 has also caused global supply shortages of certain materials, such as certain raw materials, cell culture media, disposable plastics, and equipment, that we and our contract development and manufacturing organizations ("CDMOs") use for research and GMP manufacturing.
 If we are not able to obtain sufficient quantities of cell culture media for our purposes due to the shortage, we may need to reduce the number of manufacturing runs we have planned.
 Supply chain and operational disruptions due to COVID-19 have contributed to certain enrollment delays in our NKX101 clinical trial.
 In addition, we have had minor delays in setting up clinical sites in our NKX101 clinical trial due to COVID-19 restrictions due to repurposing of healthcare personnel and facilities to support local pandemic efforts.
 We will continue to monitor the impact of COVID-19 and any additional waves of the pandemic on our operations, including continued enrollment in the NKX101 and NKX019 clinical trials, as well as on our collaboration partners, CROs, CDMOs, and clinical trial sites with respect to COVID-19 related shutdowns, restrictions on travel, and restrictions on hospital visits for clinical trial participants or clinical research staff.
 Although most COVID-19 restrictions have been lifted in the State of California and the County of San Mateo, restrictions similar to those previously imposed or new restrictions could be imposed again later.